 Located near the shores of Africa's largest lake (Lake Victoria), Uganda's capital is a pleasant place from which to base your visit.
 It is built on several hills and started life as the capital of the Buganda Kingdom before the arrival of British colonialists in the 19th century.
 Today, it has a rich history, and a thriving modern culture built upon a foundation of lively bars, restaurants, and nightclubs.

 The main port of entry for overseas visitors is Entebbe International Airport (EBB).
-The airport is located approximately 27 miles/ 45 kilometers southwest of Kampala.
-It is served by several major airlines, including Emirates, South African Airways , and Etihad Airways.
+The airport is located approximately 27 miles/45 kilometers southwest of Kampala.
+It is served by several major airlines, including Emirates, South African Airways, and Etihad Airways.
 Visitors from most countries will need a visa to enter the country; however, these can be purchased upon arrival.
-For further details and up-to-date visa information, please check the official government website.

-In addition to ensuring that your routine shots are up-to-date, the following vaccinations are recommended for travel to Uganda: Hepatitis A, Typhoid and Yellow Fever.
+In addition to ensuring that your routine shots are up-to-date, the following vaccinations are recommended for travel to Uganda: Hepatitis A, Typhoid, and Yellow Fever.
 Please note that without proof of a valid Yellow Fever vaccination, you will not be allowed to enter the country, regardless of where you're traveling from.
 Anti-malaria prophylactics are also required.
 Zika virus is a risk in Uganda, so travel for pregnant women is not advised.
-Check the CDC website for more information.